B2.3 Use mental math strategies to calculate percents of whole numbers, including 1%, 5%, 10%, 15%, 25%, and 50%, and explain the strategies used.

 Knowledge: Mental Math

 Depending on the situation, mental math is used to determine approximate or exact results.
 We often estimate mentally when we are looking for an order of magnitude.
 For example, to get an idea of the tax cost of one's purchases, one uses simpler numbers.
 It is also important to be able to calculate mentally with precision (for example, a waiter who must give change to a customer).
-Many mental math strategies are based on the relationship between the whole and its parts (decomposition and composition), on establishing relationships between numbers and on the properties of operations.
-Often, these strategies come from a transfer of models used during operations learning.
+Many mental math strategies are based on the relationship between the whole and its parts (composing, decomposing and recomposing), the relationships between and among numbers and their various representations and the relationships between operations and their properties.